A Safe Place To Start A New Journey

 No. While DBT is often associated with borderline personality disorder, it can help anyone struggling with addiction, emotional dysregulation, impulsivity, or stress management.

 DBT programs vary based on individual needs.
-Some people benefit from short-term group sessions or outpatient programs, while others participate in comprehensive DBT programs that include individual therapy, skills groups, and coaching support.
+Some people benefit from short-term skills groups, while others work through a full DBT program that includes individual therapy, skills groups, and coaching support.

 Yes.
 DBT teaches coping strategies, mindfulness, and emotion regulation skills that reduce impulsive behaviors and support long-term recovery, making it an effective tool for relapse prevention.

 If emotional ups and downs, cravings, or difficulty coping with stress are interfering with daily life, DBT may be helpful.
-A consultation with the New Leaf team can guide you in determining the best program and level of care.
+A consultation with the New Leaf team can help you settle on the best program and level of care.